makerdao/mkr-mcd-spec/mkr-mcd.md

 ### Warding Control

 Warding allows controlling which versions of a smart contract are allowed to call into this one.
-By adjusting the `<ward>`, you can upgrade contracts in place by deploying a new contract for some part of the MCD system.
+By adjusting the `<vat-ward>`, you can upgrade contracts in place by deploying a new contract for some part of the MCD system.

 -   `Vat.auth` checks that the given account has been `ward`ed.
 -   `Vat.rely` sets authorization for a user.